np-guard/vpc-network-config-analyzer/README.md

   -debug
         Run in debug mode
   -dst string
-        Dst name for network_interface or an external ip to be explained -dst-max-port int
+        Destination name for network_interface or an external IP to be explained -dst-max-port int
-        maximum destination port for connection description (default 65535) -dst-min-port int
+        Maximum destination port for connection description (default 65535) -dst-min-port int
-        minimum destination port for connection description (default 1) -format string
+        Minimum destination port for connection description (default 1) -format string
         Output format; must be one of:
         txt, md, json, drawio, arch_drawio, debug (default "txt")